• Published July 7, 2024

 1. Notice social identity representation at your organization.

 Pay attention to how social identities play out in your work group and organization.
-Is there diversity within your organization, but less so among the decision-makers?
+Is there diversity within the front lines of your organization, but less so among the decision-makers?
 Is there diversity among the decision-makers, but less among certain groups?

 Once you notice who’s missing, consider how you could increase representation among the social identities you’re not hearing from.
 Make an intentional effort to increase representation of different social identities where possible, and consider how inclusive leadership practices could help.